List of Space: 1999 books and other media: In other languages

-2000s novels and novelisations
+21st century

 In 2002, Fanderson published a new edition of the novel Earthfall which corrected the typographic errors of the original publication and, with the permission of the author, separated the novel into its three component sections: Part One, "Breakaway" (set in September 1999); Part Two, "Colony Alpha" (January 2000); and Part Three, "Earthfall" (October 2018).
-Fanderson went on to publish a new original novel, Earthbound, written by E. C. Tubb, in 2003.
+Fanderson went on to publish a new original novel, Earthbound, written by E.C.
+Tubb, in 2003.
 This book contained an adaptation of "Earthbound", the one episode which was not included in the original novelisation run, as well as adaptations of two scripts of Year Two stories which retained the Year One format in which the scripts had originally been written: "The Exiles" and "The Face of Eden" (or "The Immunity Syndrome").
 Also in 2002, Eagle One Media published a new edition of the novel Alien Seed with a new preface by Tubb.
 The same year, Powys Media launched a new series of officially licensed original novels and related works of non-fiction, and revised and expanded omnibus editions of previously issued novelisations for Year Two.
 All books are English-language releases, sold only through the companies' websites.